 Want your love life to be hotter than the asphalt on Yonge Street in August?
 Hotter than a 20-chili curry at Salad King?
 Hotter than than a flow class at Yoga Tree?
 To help you keep things interesting, we’ve rounded up the best Toronto date ideas for summer.
-Seriously, there’s no excuse to waste summer 2019 with your same old boring routine, and there’s more than enough going on to keep you busy until September.
-From festivals and activities to new date night restaurants and everything in between, there’s something for everyone.
+Seriously, there’s no excuse to waste summer 2020 while safely social distancing, and there’s more than enough going on to keep you busy until September.
+From patios and parks to romantic date night restaurants and everything in between, there’s something for everyone.

 Fun things to do on a date